Maine Real Estate & Development Association honors Auburn project

-AUBURN — The Maine Real Estate & Development Association recently released its list of 2019 Notable Project Recipients and included 62 Spring Street by the Auburn Housing & Anew Development.
+AUBURN — The Maine Real Estate & Development Association (MEREDA) recently released its list of 2019 Notable Project Recipients and included 62 Spring Street by Anew Development in partnership with the Auburn Housing Development Corp.

-The seven projects distinguished themselves in design, construction, land-use and added benefit to their communities.
+The seven projects in MEREDA’s list distinguished themselves in design, construction, land-use and added benefit to their communities.

 Comments are not available on this story.